-People of Karadagolla believe it to be yet another underground cave attributed to the King Ravana.
-King Ravana believed to be ruling the island during the epoch of Ramayana (about 7000 years back).
+The people of Karadagolla believe it to be yet another underground cave attributed to King Ravana.
+King Ravana is believed to be ruling the island during the epoch of Ramayana (about 7000 years back).
 The King had built a sophisticated underground tunnel network crisscrossing the whole island, enabling easy and secure access to important places in the country, in case of an emergency.
-But this tunnel network is not included any Sri Lanka Ramayana tour package due to the risk factors.
+But this tunnel network is not included in any Sri Lanka Ramayana tour package due to the risk factors.

 Exploring the Karandagolla cave